supertwist/asterisky/README.md

 There may be a better set of dimensions for this problem, but this is a simple, small number for illustration.

-We propose using generative AI to build a graph udnerlying a recommendation system.
+We propose using generative AI to build a graph underlying a recommendation system.

 A graph of all images from the selected databases that maps them into a space then allows identification of where a specific image falls relative to all others, and 'recommend' images of varying (user-specified?) adjacency on an axis from nearest neighbor to most distant.